 Whatever you do decide to do with your product photography, make it consistent.
 Your main images should show exactly what the product is, and if you can keep them all uniform and from the same angle, then the customer will be happy.

 This way your product category pages will become very useful for the customer to browse, as they get the full picture of each produce side by side.
 Having all your images appear on the same white background looks great on these pages.

 You should also keep your product images updated to help customers.
 If a product has changed its look or packaging, you should updated your site and let customers know.

 You don’t want a customer disappointed because the image is not representative of the product.
 So help them and your business out, and keep everything updated.

 Can I take good product shots on a budget?

 Digital cameras take more appealing pictures than smartphones and there’s no doubt about it.
-However, cameras on our smartphones are improving from year to year and some phones now exceed 15 million pixels.
+However, cameras on smartphones are improving every year and some phones now exceed 15 million pixels.
 It is therefore quite possible to take professional-quality photos with a smartphone, but it’s important to take those shots in front of a suitable background and with sufficient lighting.

 If you decide to take photos of your products with your smartphone, the total budget you’d need could easily amount to less than $60, with only a white background (average of $20) and two light spots (average of $30) needed.

 Product photography gives you an excellent opportunity to shows your products in the best light.
 Your photography and copy should work together to drive conversions up.